Twitch Plays Pokémon: Premise

-Inspired by another Twitch-based interactive game, Salty Bet (a website where users can wager on the outcome of randomized M.U.G.E.N. matches), and described as a social experiment, the system used by the stream was coded by an anonymous Australian programmer, colloquially known as the "Streamer", consisting of an IRC bot written in Python and the Game Boy emulator VisualBoyAdvance.
+Inspired by another Twitch-based interactive game, Salty Bet (a website where users can wager fake money on the outcome of randomized M.U.G.E.N. matches), and described as a social experiment, the system used by the stream was coded by an anonymous Australian programmer, colloquially known as the "Streamer", consisting of an IRC bot written in Python and the Game Boy emulator VisualBoyAdvance.
 The script captures specific case-insensitive messages (directional commands, "B", "A", "select", and "start") sent into the stream's chat room by users, and sends them to the emulator as button input, thus controlling the game.
 An additional web app coded using JavaScript is used to display a live tally of moves that are shown within the stream.
 The Streamer chose Pokémon Red and Blue for the project, citing nostalgia for the early games, the fact that "Even when played very poorly it is difficult not to make progress in Pokémon", and because its current control structure "[wouldn't] work with any genre that isn't a JRPG", particularly targeting its "forgiving" turn-based structure and lack of reaction-based gameplay, compensating for the large amount of input lag between the game and the stream.
 The Streamer used an edited version of the game, which claims to make all the original 151 Pokémon accessible, in hopes of making completion of the Pokédex a possibility.
 However, the edited version used was unfinished and has no gameplay differences when compared to the original game.